olicrump/AutoSV_Releases/README.md

 I want to say a big thank you to everyone who has given it a go on their shows or sent in a bug/suggestion over the years – without you, AutoSV wouldn’t be what it is today, thank you for your patience.

-I’ve chosen to only release the compiled binaries at this time, and keep it in open beta, as there’s still a few elements that I’m working on, and some new features in the pipeline.
+I’ve chosen to only release the compiled binaries at this time, as there’s still a few elements that I’m working on, and some new features in the pipeline.